by Sasha Alyson

 April 2018: Halfway through what was supposed to be a three-year term, the trust fund has raised $8.7 million, barely over 2% of what had been announced.
 Less than half of that has been spent.

 April 2021: With an extended term and $10 million from USAID, the U.N. fund has received $22 million, still less than 6% of the level announced — also less than 5% of what the U.N. had been spending every year on MINUSTAH.
-Only two-thirds has been disbursed, and the U.N. has given 100% of that money to itself.(8) Many of its planned activities were delayed due to “socio-political instability in 2019,” and then most were cancelled in 2020 due to Covid-19.
+Only two-thirds has been disbursed, and the U.N. has given 100% of that money to itself.(8) Many of the activities it had planned to do with the money were delayed due to “socio-political instability in 2019,” and then most were cancelled in 2020 due to Covid-19.

-I can find no details about what these activities were, or would have been, beyond their titles: “Technical assistance trainings for sustainable management of infrastructures” and “Preparation and development of a catalog, a project guide with financial estimates and feasibility constraints.”
+I can find no details about what these activities were, or would have been had they happened, beyond their titles: “Technical assistance trainings for sustainable management of infrastructures” and “Preparation and development of a catalog, a project guide with financial estimates and feasibility constraints.”

-The U.N. does, however, tell us how many Haitians benefitted from this work:
+The U.N. does, however, tell us precisely how many Haitians benefitted from this work:

 220,140 women and 201,529 men